Skip to main content

 Prince Albert II of Monaco Blocks Bill to Legalize Abortion In Principality After Council Votes to Pass

-• H.S.H.
-Prince Albert II of Monaco decided to block a bill that aimed to relax abortion laws, citing the principality's Catholic identity and legal framework as reasons for his decision.
+• Prince Albert II of Monaco decided to maintain the current restrictive abortion laws, citing the principality's Catholic identity as a key reason for his decision.

-• The National Council of Monaco had voted 19-2 in favor of the bill, which sought to allow abortions up to 12 weeks and ease access for minors.
+• The National Council of Monaco had voted 19-2 in favor of the bill to allow abortions up to 12 weeks and extend the limit in cases of rape to 16 weeks.

 Insights by Ground AI